What is Temple Jewellery?

 It is South Indian Temple jewellery or dance jewellery is of 2 kinds.
 One is made in pure gold and the other one is made with a mixture of 5 metals, known as Panchaloha or pachadhatu.
 It is made up of gold, silver, Copper, zinc & iron.
 Tin or lead could replace zinc too.
 The idols in the South Indian temples are also made of this alloy.
 The alloy is mixed as per rules set out in the Shilpa Shastra or the sacred texts.

-Temple jewellery made with solid gold pieces look heavy and grand.
+For instance, Temple jewellery made with solid gold pieces look heavy and grand.
 The pendants are typically large and have the deities of gods and goddesses such as Goddess Laxmi, Shiva, Parvathy, Radha and Krishna, or Ganesha the elephant god.
 They can be a long necklace or a short choker.
 This is available in Kirtilals Jewellery and Sayar Jewellery

-The Temple jewellery made with 5 metals has rubies, kemp stones and pearls.
+This kind of jewellery has rubies, kemp stones and pearls.
 The appearance is mostly in red colour.
 The jewellery used in Baratnatyam dance and Kuchipudi dance is commonly known as Temple jewellery.